luvaas/wuf/src/app/pages/components/smart-table/README.md

 Documentation of Smart Table Component
 ====================================================

-The kg-smart-table component is a table-based component customized from ng2-smart-table.
+The wuf-smart-table component is a table-based component customized from ng2-smart-table.
 You can find the original ng2-smart-table documentation [here](https://akveo.github.io/ng2-smart-table/#/demo)